csiro-auscalval/PyGamma/README.md

 fj7: Sentinel Data
 ```

-A local environment needs to be built on NCI's `gadi` compute system for running tests and executing steps in the workflow.
+A local environment needs to be built on NCI's `gadi` compute system for executing the InSAR workflow.
+The local environment also allows unit tests to be run, e.g. if you do not have admin access on your laptop and/or cannot install python packages for some reason.

 Once logged into `gadi`, use the following instructions: